 I’m talking about a temporary disconnect from technology so you can reconnect with what is truly important… your family.

-Eco-lodges aren’t really that common in the United States, but they actually are fairly popular in Central America.
+Eco-lodges aren’t really that common in the United States, but they are fairly popular in Central America.
 They are sustainable, earth-friendly properties.
 We didn’t have television or WiFi in our rooms.
 There were no electrical outlets, so blow drying or curling my hair was out of the question.
-I discovered I actually spend quite a bit of time doing things like scrolling through my Instagram.
-Doing my hair or mindlessly watching some show I truly care nothing about also takes up more time than I’d like.
+I discovered I actually spend quite a bit of time doing things like scrolling through Instagram or mindlessly watching television.

 You know how I spent that extra time in Belize?
 I spent it loving my family.
 We hiked to waterfalls and caves and down to the river.
 We laid around in hammocks and pet donkeys.
 Most importantly we talked to each other and listened to each other.
 We had meals together without distractions and spent all day outside until it was time for bed.
 We connected.

-Sure, my hair looks awful in all of our pictures from that trip and makeup would have definitely been my friend, but when I look back at those pictures, I don’t regret not having a way to do my hair.
+Sure, my hair looks awful in the few photos we took on that trip, and makeup would have definitely been my friend.
+But when I look back at those pictures, I don’t regret not having a way to do my hair.
 I don’t regret not spending time putting on makeup.
+And I definitely don’t regret leaving my phone in the room and disconnecting from technology.
 Looking back at those pictures, I think about the great time we had as a family.
 I think about the priceless memories we made together, the closer bond that we built, and the fun experiences we shared with our daughter.

 My advice is to take a vacation from technology.

 You don’t have to go to a remote jungle in Belize like we did.
-You don’t even have to leave your city or your home.
-For one weekend, yes the entire weekend, turn off your phone, unplug your computer and your television and focus 100 percent of your attention on your family.
+You don’t even have to leave your city or your home to travel off the grid.
+For one entire weekend, turn off your phone, unplug your computer and your television, and focus 100 percent of your attention on your family.
 Pray together, eat meals together at the table, take a walk, go for a hike or a bike ride.
 Spend time outdoors enjoying nature.
-Don’t respond to or even look at work emails or personal emails for that matter, leave the drama of social media behind, and for one weekend just spend time with your loved ones.
+Don’t respond to or even look at work emails or personal emails for that matter, leave the drama of social media behind, and for a few days just spend time with your loved ones.
 I realize that can be hard, that’s why we chose to go where technology wasn’t even an option.

 Overall, my family is my number one priority.
 I want that to be evident in how I choose to spend my time.
-It took going off the the grid and staying at a place where technology wasn’t available to realize it was consuming a big piece of real estate in my day.
+It took having to travel off the the grid at a place where technology wasn’t available to realize it was consuming a big piece of real estate in my day.
 While I still admittedly spend a lot time on the computer or on my phone, I like to think my daily technology use has been downgraded to a small apartment instead of occupying the mansion I had let it overtake for so long.